– 2020 UPDATED POST –

 - List of all important family and friends with their contact information

-- List of all your vehicles with License plate, VIN number, date you got it, If it’s paid for yet, and description with pictures
+- List of all your vehicles with License plate, VIN number, date you got it, lien holder info (if applicable), and description with pictures

 - Original title of any vehicle you own